ianlienfa/LibInspectorJS-usenix26/README.md

 ```
 source ./env.sh
 ```
-This should be executed in the JAW4C-JAW directory
+This should be executed in the JAW4C-JAW directory, it will set up the python environment and the required docker services
 ```
 python3 -m run_pipeline --conf=config.yaml
 ```